Please join us at Loveashford in marking Holocaust Memorial Day on 27 January 2023.

 The theme also prompts us to consider what freedom means to us, how freedom can be eroded, those who have risked their lives for freedom and whether the liberated are ever truly free.

 How can I get involved?

-Light a candle and safely put it in your window at 4pm on 27 January.
+Light a candle and safely put it in your window at 8pm on 27 January.
+You can purchase a commemorative candle here.
 Please then upload a photo of your candle on social media, using the hashtags #HolocaustMemorialDay #HMDAshford